 State of the Estuary Conference

-The 2021 State of the Estuary Summit will not host an awards ceremony.
+The 2021 State of the Estuary Summit did not host an awards ceremony.
 Awards will be presented again when we return to our traditional in-person format in 2023.
 Thank you!

 Jean Auer Environmental Award

 Every two years at the State of the Estuary Conference, the San Francisco Estuary Partnership presents the Jean Auer Environmental Award to an outstanding individual to honor their significant contribution toward improving environmental quality in the Bay-Delta Estuary.
 The award is given in memory of Jean Auer, a Bay Area environmentalist, whose ground-breaking efforts were directed particularly at improving water management in California.

 Dr. Terry F. Young

 Dr. Young has dedicated her professional life to protecting the environment.
 For nearly four decades, she has advised Bay Area environmental organizations and selected corporations on environmental science and policy, and is known for having a practical eye for the possible.
 Her expertise spans water pollution, ecological risk assessment, ecological indicators, and the use of economic incentives to decrease pollution and protect endangered species.